fhightower-tc/angular-structured-import-app/README.md

 Structured import for humans.

-**Note:** This app will not work yet... it will not work until the development branch of the [threatconnect-ng](https://github.com/ThreatConnect-Inc/threatconnect-ng) package to be merged.
+**Note:** This app will not work yet... it will not work until the development branch of the [threatconnect-ng](https://github.com/ThreatConnect-Inc/threatconnect-ng) package is merged.

 ## Getting Started